amarantha-k/cbas/_drafts/primer-beer.md

 the beers by their associated brewery id.
 Unlike SQL, where data is tabular---flat---the data model underlying SQL++ allows for nesting.
-Thus, due to the _GROUP BY_ clause, the _SELECT_ clause in this query sees a sequence of _br_ groups, with each such group having an associated _brewery_id_ variable value (i.e., the producing brewery's id).
+Thus, due to the _GROUP BY_ clause, the _SELECT_ clause in this query sees a sequence of _br_ groups, with each such group having an associated _brewery_id_ variable value (that is the producing brewery's id).
 In the context of the _SELECT_ clause, _brewery_id_ is bound to the brewery's id and _br_ is now re-bound (due to grouping) to the _set_ of beers issued by that brewery.
 The _SELECT_ clause yields a result record containing the brewery's id and the count of the items